 You will probably find it easier to use the EHC Hub on a laptop, tablet or desktop computer, rather than a phone.
-The size of the phone screen makes it harder to read the information and there is a chance you might miss something.
-If you don't have any other device apart from a phone, ask a friend or family member if they have one you can use.
+The size of the phone screen can make it hard to read information and there is a chance you might miss something.
+If you only have a phone, ask a friend or family member if they have a different device you can use.
 Some parents have also said the EHC Hub works better when they use Chrome as their internet browser.